top of page

 Education, Health and Care Plan (EHCP – called a ‘My Plan’ in Wiltshire.

-Where, despite all of our best endeavours, the child still makes little or no progress in the areas targeted, we discuss with the parents and child the need for us to approach the LA to request a an assessment for an Education, Health and Care Plan (EHCP.
-This may or may not result in the LA issuing a My Plan.
-Where a child has a My Plan we carry out an annual review which parents, outside agencies, SENCO, class teacher and teaching assistant are invited to attend.
+Where, despite all of our best endeavours, the child still makes little or no progress in the areas targeted, we discuss with the parents and child the need for us to approach the LA to request a an assessment for an Education, Health and Care Plan (EHCP).
+These children require additional support above and beyond Wiltshire Ordinary Available Provision (OPAL) offer.
+This may or may not result in the LA issuing An EHCP.
+Where a child has an EHCP we carry out an annual review which parents, outside agencies, SENCO, class teacher and teaching assistant are invited to attend.
 Where appropriate the child is invited to attend the meeting.
 In any event their views are sought usually through an interview conducted by the SENCO with the support of their Teaching Assistant.

 What is an Education Health and Care Plan?

-• In cases where the difficulties are more pronounced, your child may be provided with an Educational Health and Care Plan (referred to in Wiltshire as My Plan) which will set out legal provision requirements for your child (above and beyond what is provided for all others).
+• In cases where the difficulties are more pronounced, your child may be provided with an Educational Health and Care Plan, which will set out legal provision requirements for your child (above and beyond what is provided for all others).
 This replaces what was previously known as a ‘Statement of Special Educational Need’, however, it is broader and will include all aspects of a child’s health and well-being which may include special educational needs.
 In order to be issued an EHCP, the child needs to have pronounced need over a sustained period of time and meet the thresholds/guidelines set out by the Local Authority.
+These children require additional support above and beyond Wiltshire Ordinary Available Provision (OPAL) offer (See Wiltshire Local Offer)

 If my child has additional medical, physical or social needs, how will the school support them?